tiaantiaan/RonaCopUVSterilizer/README.md

 - A counter that keeps track of the time the light has been on to determine when the light needs replacing.
 - A backlit LCD info display allowing operation in the dark.
 - A plastic case that allows it to be easily washed and disinfected.
+- A temperature sensor was added more out of interest to see how warm the incase of the case gets when the lamp is on.

+## Parts
+- Plastic enclosure
+- Heavy duty aluminium foil
+- Philips TUV 15W germicidal lamp
+- Lamp ballast
+- Lamp holders
+- Plastic enclosure for the electronics
+- Metal grid for the floor

+### Electronics
+- Arduino nano
+- LCD screen with I2C backpack
+- 2 push buttons
+- 5V power supply
+- 2 Microswitches
+- 5V relay
+- Light sensor

+## Step 1: The enclosure
+I used a non transparent plastic enclosure and lined with aluminium foil.
+Aluminium is an effective reflector of UV-C light.
+I found that a glue stick used for sticking paper worked nicely in adhering the foil to the plastic.

+The 2 microswitches were located below each handle and secured with small nuts and bolts.

+For the lamp, I used a pre-build fluorescent tube holder that included a ballast and lamp holders.
+I had to cut it a bit shorter so that it fit the 3ft fluorescent tube.
+I mounted this to the bottom of the case.
+And placed a removable grid on top of some long screws mounted above it.

+My first prototype had the lamp mounted on the underside of the lid, but I found that items kept touching the lamp and the lamp could also get damaged when removing the lid and placing it on another surface.

+I also mounted the light sensor so that it points directly at the lamp.

+## Step 2: The electronics
+The electronics were wired as follows:

+## Step 3: The code
+The arduino sketch named 'ronacop_uv_steriliser' was uploaded to the nano using the Arduino IDE.

+## Step 4: Usage
+Place an item to sterilise inside the box and close the lid.

+Power the device on and you should see the following screen:

+Select a time and the indicator light will light up and the timer will start counting down.
+After the timer ends, an audible alarm will sound and indicate the total hours that the lamp has been used.

+If light does not detect that the lamp is on, a warning tone will sound and a message will appear:

+This usually means that the lid is not properly closed of that there is something wrong with your lamp.

+### Demo:

+The lamp

 # Future improvements
 - Use a case that allows one handed operation